PhD - Leuven | More than two weeks ago

 Thermal management is more than ever a concern for RF circuit designers.
 The development of efficient high-power amplifiers operating at mm-wave is crucial to enable the next generations of wireless communications (5G and 6G radios).
 Although a power amplifier with 50-percent efficiency may seem impressive, it is also burning one-half of the energy supplied to it, much of which is lost as heat.
 The resulting temperature raise impacts the amplifier performance and lifetime, as well as the surrounding circuitry.
 To mitigate thermal concerns, new materials are introduced to improve the power amplifiers efficiency, heat sinks are designed, efficient circuit-level and package-level solutions are envisioned.

-The reference code of this topic is 2021-060.
-Please mention this on your application.
+The reference code for this position is 2023-066.
+Mention this reference code on your application form.